 Both are extremists in a way or another, both do not view freedom as a way of living.
 Both do not see the other, they just want to be “the one”, “the ONLY one”.

-The same applies between people from different countries, though one thing adds here is the stereotypes between different people like I mentioned in the beginning of .
+The same applies between people from different countries, though one thing adds here is the stereotypes between different people like I mentioned in the beginning of my last post.
 BUT, there are still a major difference westerners usually do not realize till they visit countries like Egypt or other countries in the Middle East.

 I heard many stories about racism against Arabs, Muslims, Eastern people in general in Europe or the states.
 Racism not just through extra security measures issues by the governments, but worse, racial actions committed by normal citizens, and they are not a few incidents.
 Hate crimes are illegal by law, but they are there, they happen, they exist, they exist with a considerable ratio.